2027 Ultimate Loons

 • Bag to carry all of the above in the field

-• Chest waders (useful for certain subjects, but not neccessary) and rubber boots.
+• Chest waders (useful for certain subjects, but not neccessary)

 • Spare batteries and memory cards